nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 the command.
 If the user is CD-ed into the module, the module code will not be required in the command.

-Information regarding tasks/deadlines can be recognised in the CLI using tags
+Information regarding tasks/deadlines can be recognised in the CLI using tags.

 These tags are: